10 Living Room Rug Ideas That Tie a Space Together in a Snap

 We inherently want to center the sofa and the rug, but you can create the illusion of depth by offsetting the carpet in a corner, like Apartment 34 founder Erin Hiemstra did with this graphic pick.
 The long tassels on the end further elongate the space.

 The Cozy Layers

 A fluffy sheepskin throw (no matter the size) and a breezy Moroccan shag equals a recipe for warmth.
 When it comes to styling, take a page out of Joyce Lee’s book and situate the shag underneath the coffee table.

 Open floor plan?
 No problem.
 Delineate the living and dining area with something that instantly captures the eye and defines the seating nook.

 The Tiny Antique

-An old-world touch and bold pop of color goes a long way, even if it is a standard 3-by-5.
+An old-world touch and bold pop of color goes a long way, even if it is a standard 4-by-6.
 A rug of this scale can be used to section off smaller seating areas within a larger space.